pekwm/pekwm/doc/actions.md

 **Detach**

-Detach the current client from its frame.
+Detaches the current client from its frame.

 **SendToWorkspace (string) [keepfocus]**